VeritasOS/arcus/README.md

 ## 1.5	Provide Endpoint URL and Authorization key in Arcus portal and Download the Agent Application

-- Login to the Arcus portal and provide the Endpoint URL and Authorization key to DocumentDB credentials page.
+- Login to the Arcus portal and provide the Endpoint URL and Authorization key to CosmosDB credentials page.
 - Download the Agent Application from the portal.
 - Share the Agent Application with customers.
 (To run the Agent Application on media servers whose data is to be monitored. )